roriholm/roriholm.github.io/blogs.md

 permalink: /blogs/
 ---

-These are the blogs that I read.
+These are some of the blogs that I read.